eating-coleslaw/squittal.ScrimPlanetmans/README.md

 #### Streaming Steps

-1. `PublishApp.bat`
-Run this if it's the first time running the app, or you just synced changes from the repository.

-2. 1. `InstallWebSite.bat`
-Run this after running `PublishApp.bat` for the very first time (you don't need to repeat this when taking changes).
-This registers the website squittal.ScrimPlanetmans in your IIS Express configuration.

-2. `RunApp_IISExpress.bat`
-Run this as administrator to start the app.
-In a web browser navigate to https://localhost:44347.
-To stop the app _gracefully_, press `Ctrl+Q` in the IIS Express console window.

 __Review Database Population__
-The app uses census data stored in a local database for a variety of purposes, the most important of which is <u>scoring</u>.
+The app uses census data stored in a local database for a variety of purposes, the most important of which is scoring.
 On first startup, the database automatically attempts to populate from the Census API.
 If that fails, it backup scripts are used to populate the database.
 It's crucial to verify that the database is properly set up before trying to run a match.

 1. On the Database Maintenance page (`/DbAdmin`), everything in the Database Count column should have a non-zero value.
 If that's not the case, refer to the Maintenance section below for steps to correct a collection.